ASPARN/CBOE_Analyst_Disagreement_Research_USYD/README.md

 ## Notes

 - `CBOE_Data_2011_2022` is spelled with this exact capitalisation on disk.
   Windows won't care if it doesn't match, but Mac and Linux will.
-I know that professor Westerholm uses a Mac.
 - The CBOE dataset provided runs from 2011-01-03 through 2022-05-16, not through 2022 in full.
 This was confirmed by both the ingestion output and an independently hardcoded date in a classmate's separate IBES loading code.